Kay Ward

 Kay Lynaugh Ward (born 1942) is an American Moravian bishop.
 Ward was the first woman to be named a bishop in the Moravian Church.

 Career

-Ward was trained as an educator prior to her ordination as a minister in 1979.
-Throughout her career she has served as pastor for numerous congregations, sometimes with her husband Aden.
-She has also worked as director of continuing education at the Moravian Theological Seminary.
-She was serving in this role when she was elected a bishop by the Northern Province of the Moravian Church in 1998.

-She thus became the first woman bishop in the Moravian Unity.
-Ward, who received her graduate degree from the Claremont School of Theology, has written a number of books, including a Bible study.
+She was director of continuing education at the Moravian Theological Seminary when she was elected a bishop by the Northern Province of the Moravian Church in 1998, becoming the first woman bishop in the Moravian Unity.
+Ward received her graduate degree from the Claremont School of Theology and has written books including a Bible study.